Leon7702/lunarfit/backend/README.md

 You can install and set up a local PostgreSQL instance: [Installations Instructions](https://www.postgresql.org/download/).

 It should be simpler to use the provided `docker-compose.yml` as described in the top-level read-me.
+This will also start the Django dev server.

 ## Starting the Django dev server